cakeslayer00/currency-exchange/README.md

 # currency-exchange

 This project is all about currency and exchange rates.
-Basically simple crud of creating currency/exchange rate, with only bussiness logic being is ability to exchange some amount of money.
+Basically simple crud of creating currency/exchange rate, with only business logic being is ability to exchange some amount of money.

 Created this proj with sole purpose of discovering Java Servlets API, also implemented connection pool for database using HikariCP, database is SQLite.